-A lagoon of copper tailings are impounded in the former open pit mine
+A lagoon of copper tailings are impounded in the former open pit mine of the Marcopper Mining Corp. -AFP |

 Marinduque may soon be formally closed off to ore extraction activities after a measure banning mining in the province secured approval from the House of Representatives.